voxel51/fiftyone/docs/source/user_guide/plots.rst

 show/hide all other classes.

-When points are lasso-ed in the plot, the corresponding samples are automatically selected in the Session's current :meth:`view <fiftyone.core.session.Session.view>`.
+When points are lasso-ed in the plot, the corresponding samples are automatically selected in the session's current :meth:`view <fiftyone.core.session.Session.view>`.
 Likewise, whenever you modify the Session's view, either in the App or by programmatically setting :meth:`session.view <fiftyone.core.session.Session.view>`, the corresponding